Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

 2. Exit - type ctl-x

-Now, let's past the below into your .bashrc:
+Now, let's paste the below code block into your .bashrc:

 ```